An exciting new film has joined the FlyOver Canada series! FlyOver Iceland premiered in Reykjavík and then came to Vancouver in 2020.

 FlyOver Iceland is a newly released film.
 It’s the seventh in the series of FlyOver Canada films and the fourth featuring a country other than Canada.

 The Icelandic-themed film opened at a new multi-sensory attraction in Reykjavik Iceland in late 2019.
-Now, in North America, it’s playing in Vancouver at Canada Place between February 20th and May 3rd in 2020.
+In North America, it was scheduled to play in Vancouver at Canada Place between February 20th and May 3rd in 2020.
 Due to the outbreak of the coronavirus, however, the show got cut short and ended in mid-March.
 It then started back up though in the summer and ran until late October.
 It then returned for a couple of weeks in November.

 When you first enter, you will be lead through Iceland’s history in a short introductory film narrated by a troll.
 Through this film, you learn about the creation of Iceland and how it was populated.

 In the main multi-dimensional film you’ll see rocky mountain peaks, fields of Arctic flowers, majestic canyons, Niagara-like waterfalls, icy glaciers, volcanoes, and lots of ocean and snow.
 It’s truly beautiful and no wonder that people who actually visit Iceland in real life rave about their trips.

 If you visit Reykjavik one day be sure to check out FlyOver Iceland at its Icelandic venue.
 And if you’re in downtown Vancouver between late February and the beginning of May, check out the ride-like experience at FlyOver Canada too!